 Chicken Coop Spring Cleaning Checklist

-- Grab a Shovel – shovel and scrape out any manure, and old wood chips/bedding.
-This is your big Spring cleaning, make sure to really take your time, and remove as much as you can.
-You want a fresh start before adding in your new wood chips.
 If you are having a hard time removing the manure, and you have the option, a hose is great when cleaning a chicken coop.
 Giving the coop a good spray down will remove any stubborn spots.
-I would suggest that if you are going to hose down your chicken coop, waiting for a warm, sunny day to do so.
+I would suggest waiting for a warm, sunny day if you are going to hose your coop out.

 - Mix equal parts vinegar, and water to make a great cleaner/disinfectant.